oven-sh/security-provider-template/README.md

 ## Publishing Your Provider

-Publishing your security provider is straightforward - simply publish it to npm:
+Publish your security provider to npm:

 ```bash
 bun publish
 ```

 That's it!
-Once published, users can configure Bun to use your security provider by installing it in the project and adding it to their `bunfig.toml` configuration file.
+Users can now install your provider and add it to their `bunfig.toml` configuration.

 ## Contributing